Linda Vallejo, American LatinX

 Kean University Karl and Helen Burger Gallery is pleased to present the beautifully brown body of work with 48 pieces by artist Linda Vallejo from her collections Make ‘em All Mexican and The Brown Dot Project.

 Vallejo paints historical figures and contemporary pop personalities brown; revisions white iconic Oscar stars as brown-Mexican; and transforms Latino populations and workforce data into engaging visual representations using brown dots.
 Vallejo creates visually striking images as the discrete brown dots coalesce into semi-abstract images on gridded backgrounds and pop culture icons suddenly become people of color.
 They form a hook, connecting the viewer to deeper issues resting within the politics of color and the ability of data to inform and transform contemporary attitudes and culture.
 Each image becomes a poignant metonymic suggestion of a Latino reality while forming an expressive whole.

 “Linda Vallejo’s overarching interest throughout the diverse stylistic and material phases of her career has been and remains the complex social dynamic surrounding individual and group identity.
 Her work has traced the progress of a narrative launched as an examination of her own heritage and the multivalent legacies of its influence on the sensibilities of her artistic and social consciousness.

-Shana Nys Dambrot, Critic, LA WEEKLY, Whitehot Magazine, and Artillery, among other.
+—Shana Nys Dambrot, Critic, LA WEEKLY, Whitehot Magazine, and Artillery, among others

 “Vallejo’s “Brown Dot Project” converts airy demographics into visual signifiers whose power is a good deal more visceral.
 The conversion of data of any sort into an aesthetic experience is fanciful enough; but when the data being converted is loaded with meaning – and the meaning itself is loaded with a whole different, volatile aura of meaning – the artworks that result pack an invisible wallop.”